GreedyNASv2: Greedier Search with a Greedy Path Filter: Experiments

 \subsection{Results on NAS-Bench-Macro}

 MCT-NAS~\cite{su2021prioritized} proposes a NAS benchmark named NAS-Bench-Macro for single path one-shot NAS methods, which consists of $6561$ architectures and their isolated evaluation results on CIFAR-10 dataset.
-We leverage this benchmark to validate the effectiveness of our proposed method.
+We leverage this benchmark to validate the effectiveness of GreedyNASv2.

 \textbf{Performance of path filter with ground-truth training data.} To validate the pure performance of our PU learning method, we conduct experiments to train the path filter with the ground-truth labels in the benchmark.
 Concretely, we split the architectures to $10\%$ of good paths and $90\%$ of weak paths according to their evaluation accuracies, then samples $1\%,10\%,50\%$, and $100\%$ data as a train set.
 We use the whole set to validate the classification performance of the learned path filter.
 We use precision and recall as evaluation metrics.
 We first train the path filter with our PU learning settings using only weak paths and randomly sampled unlabeled paths.
 For comparisons, we also adopt the PN learning (traditional supervised learning) by using both weak labels and good labels.
 As the results reported in Table~\ref{tab:nasbench}, the PU learning even achieves better performance than PN learning.
 This might be because paths are densely distributed in the space, an absolute threshold for partitioning ``P'' and ``N'' data might involve many uncertain paths, while the PU learning could handle this uncertainty well by treating unlabeled data more safely.